nnethercott/nnethercott.github.io/src/content/blog/vae.md

 $$

-Now by Jensen's inequality (just geometry!) you arrive at a lower bound on the likelihood of a sample under our variational autoencoder given by the [evidence lower bound (ELBO)](https://en.wikipedia.org/wiki/Evidence_lower_bound).
+Now by Jensen's inequality (just geometry!) you arrive at a lower bound on the likelihood of a sample under our variational autoencoder given by the <a href="https://en.wikipedia.org/wiki/Evidence_lower_bound" style="text-decoration:none;color:#1770fc">evidence lower bound</a>.

 $$
 \begin{align*}